-The safety of students and staff is a primary concern of Yermo School.
+The safety of students and staff is a primary concern of Newberry Springs Elementary School.
 All guests to the campus must sign in at the office and wear a visitor's badge at all times.
 Supervision is provided to ensure the safety of each student before school, during breaks, at lunch, and after school.
-Supervision is a responsibility shared among all staff including noon-duty aides, teachers, support staff, and school administration.
+Supervision is a responsibility shared among noon-duty aides, teachers, and the school administrator.

-To safeguard the well-being of students and staff, Comprehensive School Site Safety Plans have been developed for each site by the district.
-The Safety Plans were most recently updated in March 2018, with all revisions reviewed immediately with the staff.
-Key elements of the Safety Plan focus on the following: school rules and procedures, disaster procedures, current status of school crime, notification to teachers, child abuse reporting procedures, school-wide dress code, routine and emergency drills, sexual harassment policy, policies related to suspension and expulsion, maintaining a safe and orderly school environment, safe ingress and egress of pupils, parents, and school employees.
+To safeguard the well-being of students and staff, comprehensive School Site Safely Plans have been developed for each site by the district.
+The Safety Plans were most recently updated in February 2018, with all revisions reviewed immediately with the staff.
+Key elements of the Safety Plan focus on the following: school rules and procedures, disaster procedures, current status of school, notification to teachers, child abuse reporting procedures, school-wide dress code, routine and emergency routes, sexual harassment policy, policies related to suspension and expulsion, maintaining a safe and orderly school environment and safe ingress and egress of pupils, parents, and school employees.

-The school is always in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
-Safety drills, including fire, earthquake and intruder drills, are held regularly.
+The school is always In compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards, safely drills, including fire, earthquake and intruder drills, which are held monthly.